CodingLawyersClub/todo-instructions/README.md

 2. `router` this is how we create our routes
 3. `ToDo`, the model we just created
 4. `User`, a model I created in advance
-5. `auth`, a library that deals with state of a user, logged in or logged out.
+5. `auth`, a library that deals with the logged in state of the user

 At the bottom of the file, add the following: